heartcombo/simple_form/README.md

 <% end %>
 ```

-**SimpleForm** also lets you overwrite the default input type it creates:
+**Simple Form** also lets you overwrite the default input type it creates:

 ```erb
 <%= simple_form_for @user do |f| %>